-- 4.18 Mottey Meadows consists of a series of agriculturally-unimproved and seasonallyinundated meadows (approximately 40ha) near the village of Wheaton Aston.
+- 4.20 Mottey Meadows consists of a series of agriculturally unimproved and seasonally inundated meadows (approximately 40ha) near the village of Wheaton Aston.
 The meadows have been managed for hay making for many centuries.
 The site contains damp species-rich grassland with limited influence of agricultural intensification and there are valuable transitions to other dry and wet grassland types.
-The site is important for a range of rare meadow species. - 4.19 The qualifying feature of the SAC is: - H6510 Lowland Hay Meadows (Alopecurus pratensis, Sanguisorba officinalis) - 4.20 The supplementary conservation advice sets targets for the SAC and highlights the role of active and ongoing conservation management to protect and maintain the site for the Lowland Hay Meadows feature.
+The site is important for a range of rare meadow species. - 4.21 The qualifying feature of the SAC is Lowland Hay Meadows.
+The supplementary conservation advice sets targets for the SAC and highlights the role of active and ongoing conservation management to protect and maintain the site for the Lowland Hay Meadows feature.
 Such meadows require continuation of traditional management, and the conservation advice highlights the need for grazing, cutting, scrub management, weed control and recreation/visitor management.
 In addition, retention of suitable land use/infrastructure patterns are necessary to enable site management (e.g. pastoral livestock farming).
 The site has consistently been managed by a regime of hay-making with aftermath grazing with cattle.
-Recently sheep have been used to graze the aftermath and the conservation advice highlights that this needs monitoring and may not therefore be the ideal long-term management. - 4.21 Risks from recreation will relate to development in close proximity.
-There are limited public rights of way that cross the site and otherwise access is by permit or from guided walks only.
-The site is in a rural location and recreation is not identified in Natural England's site improvement plan25 as a current pressure or even a risk.
-However, the site improvement plan does identify that changes in land management are a threat to the site.
+Recently sheep have been used to graze the aftermath and the conservation advice highlights that this needs monitoring and may not therefore be the ideal long-term management.